 Fun Places to Go

 The tree-shaded sidewalks of Coconut Grove, a Miami neighborhood on Biscayne Bay south of downtown, entice shoppers to stroll from shop to shop, with a pause here and there for coffee or a bite to eat at one of the Grove’s many food places.
-Enjoy a pleasant afternoon of retail therapy at the CocoWalk shopping center on Grand Avenue and Virginia Street, home to several stores and nearby restaurants.
+Enjoy a pleasant afternoon of retail therapy and dinner at the CocoWalk shopping center on Grand Avenue and Virginia Street, home to several stores and nearby restaurants.
 Another place to check out is MKTplace in Goombay Plaza, an up-and-coming public space and food market, where you can connect with locals as well as enjoy art and special events.

 Less than 3 miles away is Miracle Mile, a far more lively shopping district in downtown Coral Gables.
 Although the Gables is better known for its exclusive Mediterranean Revival-style housing communities and banyan tree-shaded streets, the downtown area centered along Coral Way, known as Miracle Mile between Douglas and Le Jeune roads, boasts several high-rise office buildings and hotels (also Mediterranean Revival-style).
 Still, the character of Miracle Mile seems more like a small town business district, with book stores, hair salons and bridal shops sprinkled in among the stores selling men’s and women’s apparel, housewares and furniture.
 Fountains mark the entrances to Miracle Mile, which is actually a mere half mile long, and at the western end you’ll see the graceful curving colonnade and clock tower of Coral Gables City Hall, completed in 1928.